 Second column.
 Again, you’ll insert information or check the appropriate box as follows:

 Fourth column.
-This is where you list the amount of the priority claim.
+You’ll list the amount of the priority claim here.

 Fifth column.
-For some priority claims, there’s a maximum amount that is entitled to priority.
-For instance, $12,850 in wages owed to an employee is entitled to priority.
+For some priority claims, there’s a maximum amount that is entitled to priority (for current amounts, see What Is a Priority Claim in Bankruptcy?).
 If the claim is for more than the maximum, only list the maximum in the fourth column, “Priority Amount.”
 List the remaining nonpriority amount in this column.

 You’ll list all other creditors in Part 2 by following the instructions provided above.
 The only difference is that you’ll be asked if the debt is a student loan, a family law obligation that you didn’t report in the priority claims section, or a debt to a pension or profit-sharing debt.
 If the debt is something else, explain what it is—such as credit card charges, medical treatment, or vet bills—in the “Other” section.